Your Simulator Access

 Remember to allow your microphone in the browser.

-In the blue banner, click the small microphone icon to start conversing with the patient.
+In the blue banner, click the small speech bubble icon to start conversing with the patient.
 (The mic icon will become active, turn white and you'll hear the beep-beep sound indicating the patient is listening and ready for your questions.)

 During your conversation, you will see yellow bubbles in the lower right corner of the screen.
 These show the transcripts of the questions you ask and the patient's responses to your questions.